Oussamaosman02/mercadona-search/README.md

 This is an example of how you can perform a search for a Mercadona product.

+## Why?

+Mercadona api itself don´t have a public method for searching products (or i did not saw it).
+With this method, you can search for products and have returned their id, that you can use to search with it more information about the product in their official api.

 ## Try it

 To try this, you should download or open a CodeSpace on this repo.